Is it beneficial to give CBD treats to cats, and if so, how?

 CBD can also address other conditions such as pain, itching, nausea, and lack of appetite.

 However, with significant research finding on CBD’s adverse effect on the blood chemistry of cats, and physical manifestations of a negative reaction, it is advised to administer a much lower CBD dosage in cats than the usual dosage given to dogs and humans.

 There is a need for more investigation to further explore CBD’s effect on cats.

-Due to limited data available at present, it is recommended to consult a veterinarian with experience in prescribing CBD products on cats before proceeding with giving CBD treats to cats.
+Due to limited data available at present, it is recommended to consult a veterinarian with experience in using CBD products on felines before proceeding with giving CBD treats to pet cats.

 - Iffland, K. and Grotenhermen, F. (2017).
 An Update on Safety and Side Effects of Cannabidiol: A Review of Clinical Data and Relevant Animal Studies.
 Cannabis and Cannabinoid Research, 2(1), pp.139-154; Reggio, P. (2010).
 Endocannabinoid Binding to the Cannabinoid Receptors: What Is Known and What Remains Unknown.
 Current Medicinal Chemistry, 17(14), pp.1468-1486.

 - Sheriff T, Lin MJ, Dubin D, Khorasani H. The potential role of cannabinoids in dermatology.
 J Dermatolog Treat, 2019 Oct 10:1-7. doi: 10.1080/09546634.2019.1675854.